 Bank of Ireland is committed to supporting its customers through this pandemic and want to reassure you that we’re here to help and will do all we can to support you.

-Don’t worry though, if you’re continuing to struggle with your finances due to coronavirus we still want to help you.
 Please refer to our ‘Frequently Asked Questions’ for further information or call us on the relevant number above and we can talk to you about your current situation and what support we can offer you based on your individual circumstances.

 If you applied for a Bank of Ireland UK loan before 5 November 2019 please click here.
 These loans were provided by NIIB Group Limited trading as Northridge Finance.